Alan Banbery

-Known for his contributions to horological scholarship and preservation, Banbery collaborated with the Patek Philippe owner, and currently Honorary President, Philippe Stern, ultimately curating exhibits for The Patek Philippe Museum in Geneva, which opened in 2001.

-The museum’s exhibits have been described by watch historian and author Nicholas Foulkes as “a collection that is of priceless cultural importance, not just for the brand but for everyone interested in man’s centuries-old struggle to tame time with mechanical ingenuity”.
+Alan Banbery is an English watch curator.
+He worked at Patek Philippe from 1965, holding senior sales and curatorial responsibilities and contributing to the company's exhibitions, collection and contributions to horological scholarship.
+He collaborated with the Patek Philippe owner Philippe Stern, ultimately curating exhibits for the Patek Philippe Museum in Geneva, which opened in 2001.
+The collection has been described by watch historian and author Nicholas Foulkes as “a collection that is of priceless cultural importance, not just for the brand but for everyone interested in man’s centuries-old struggle to tame time with mechanical ingenuity”.

 Retiring from his directorship at Patek in 1999, Banbery remained the museum’s curator until 2001.
-“His impact on the world of horology will surely outlive him many times over,” as one observer wrote in 2022.

-Early life
+Education and early career

-Educated at Westminster City School, Banbery left London aged 17 to attend the Geneva School of Watchmaking (from 1947 to 1951), simultaneously learning French.
+Educated at Westminster City School, Banbery left London aged 17 to attend the Geneva School of Watchmaking, simultaneously learning French.

-Early career

 After graduating, Banbery worked at Universal Genève for one year before, in 1952, returning to the UK to fulfil National Service.
-From 1955 to 1957, he was a 2nd Lieutenant in the Royal Artillery, and served in the Territorial Army, from 1958 to 1964, as a captain in the Royal Horse Artillery, Airborne.

-He worked at London crown jeweller and watch retailer Garrard & Co from 1960 to 1964.
+He served in the Royal Horse Artillery, Airborne Brigade and took part in operations in the Suez Crisis.
+He subsequently worked at Garrard & Co, the crown jeweller to Queen Elizabeth II, in London.

-Patek Philippe career
+Patek Philippe

 It was during this stint at Garrard & Co. that Banbery’s sales expertise, technical knowledge and fluency in French caught the attention of Henri Stern, then Patek Philippe president.
-In 1965 Henri Stern offered him a job at his company as director of sales for English speaking markets.
-[12].

-Starting in the mid 1960s, with the curation of Henri Stern’s personal collection of vintage watches, Banbery gradually built up the collection now on display at The Patek Philippe Museum.
+Banberry joined Patek Philippe as director of sales for English-speaking territories in 1965.
+Starting in the mid 1960s, with the curation of Henri Stern’s personal collection of vintage watches, Banbery built up the collection now on display at The Patek Philippe Museum.
 Through the 1970s, 1980s and 1990s, the collection grew, thanks to the addition of further Patek Philippe pieces as well as those from other significant watchmakers.

-Working closely with Philippe Stern – who became Patek’s managing director in 1977 and president in 1993 – Banbery became a regular presence in the world’s auction rooms during those decades.
-He developed a strong passion for vintage and enamelled timepieces during this period.
+Working closely with Philippe Stern, who became Patek's managing director in 1977 and president in 1993, Banbery became a regular presence in the world’s auction rooms during those decades.